 So when do you pay estate agent fees and how much are they?
 What affects how much you pay and can you negotiate lower fees?

-Opt to sell your home through an estate agent, and they will charge you a commission – usually, a percentage of the sale price.
-There are no fixed rules on charges or what you get in return, so shop around and compare services.
+Choose to sell your home through an estate agent and they will charge you a commission – usually, a percentage of your home’s sale price.
+There are no fixed rules on estate agent fees or what you get in return, so shop around and compare services.

-High street agents usually offer more comprehensive packages than online or hybrid agents but charge more.
-Online counterparts can leave a lot for a seller to do but can save you a lot of money if you are comfortable with this.
+High street local agents usually offer more comprehensive packages than online or hybrid agents, but they often charge more.
+Online counterparts can save you a lot of money, but can leave a lot of work for the seller to do, you will have to decide which is more important – saving time or money.